Skip to main content

 Step 2: Estimate cost

 Always estimate before running.
-The estimate endpoint previews the result count and projected usage without consuming any quota.
+The estimate endpoint previews the result count and projected credit usage without consuming credits.

 curl -X POST https://xquik.com/api/v1/extractions/estimate \